 A 2010 study found that people who ate at least five weekly servings of white rice had a 17% higher risk of developing Type 2 diabetes than those who ate less than one serving per month.

 So switch to brown rice or another healthier grain of your choice.
 In the study, those who ate a least at least two servings of brown rice weekly had an 11% lower risk of developing Type 2 diabetes than those who ate less than one serving a month.

-Brown rice does tend to contain more arsenic than white rice, but you can remove a significant amount of the arsenic if you prepare it a certain way, as we report in “You’re Probably Cooking This Food the Wrong Way.”
+Brown rice does tend to contain more arsenic than white rice, but you can remove a significant amount if you prepare it a certain way, as we report in “You’re Probably Cooking This Food the Wrong Way.”